-Behavior and Message Cause Action When the cluster was shut down and rebooted after distribution of the configuration data created by the Builder to all servers, the following message was displayed on the WebManager's alert view, and the cluster stopped.
+Behavior and Message Cause Action When the cluster was shut down and rebooted after distribution of the configuration data created by the Builder to all servers, the following message was displayed on the alert log, and the cluster stopped.
 "The license is not registered.
-Product ID: %1" %1: Product ID The cluster has been shut down and rebooted without its license being registered.
-Register the license from one of the servers in the cluster.
-When the cluster was shut down and rebooted after distribution of the configuration data created by the Builder to all servers, the following message appeared on WebManager's alert view, but the cluster is working properly.
-"The license is insufficient.
-The number of registered licenses is %1.
-The number of insufficient license is %2.
-The product ID is %3." %1: The number of registered licenses %2: The number of licenses in short of supply %3: Product ID Not enough license Obtain a license and register it.
+(Product name: %1)" %1: Product name The cluster has been shut down and rebooted without its license being registered.
+Register the license according to Chapter4, "Registering the license".
+When the cluster was shut down and rebooted after distribution of the configuration data created by the Builder to all servers, the following message appeared on the alert log, but the cluster is working properly.
+"The number of licenses is insufficient.
+The number of insufficient licenses is %1.
+(Product name:%2)" %1: The number of licenses in short of supply %2: Product name Not enough license Obtain a license and register it.
 While the cluster was operated on the trial license, the following message is displayed and the cluster stopped.
-"The license of trial expired by %1, %2 and %3.
-Product ID: %4" %1: Trial end year %2: Trial end ,month %3: Trial end day %4: Product ID The license has already expired.
+"The trial license has expired in %1.
+(Product name: %2)" %1: Trial end date %2: Product name The license has already expired.
 Ask your sales agent for extension of the trial version license, or obtain and register the product version license.